 Learn the electrical safety requirements, purposes and procedures for load banking generators and power systems.
 Technicians often work alone at remote locations and must select and use personal protective equipment (PPE) and safe work practices on their own.
-Go to page 20 for more details.

 Learn how current NFPA 70E standards apply to a facility, why safe electrical work practices are important, and what can be done to ensure your organization meets all government standards for electrical safety.
-Go to page 6 for more details.

-1910.269 - Electric Safety for Power Generation, Transmission & Distribution to Control
+1910.269 - Electric Safety for Power Generation, Transmission & Distribution